nagyist/tao-user-guide/src/tests/creating-a-new-test.md

-# Creating a new test
+# Creating a New Test

 >TAO defines a [Test][i_0006] as a collection of [Items][i_0005] designed to assess the academic progress of a Test-taker.
 The approach allows for rapid assembly of Tests administered across computer networks.
 If all you have is 30 minutes to create a 10-question quiz for your 8th grade class, TAO can help.